 Find ways to let your employees share their stories.
 And use them to foster greater understanding of the behaviors you’re trying to encourage, while deterring those that are counter-productive.
 Collectively, these stories will have a strong influence on the culture-building behaviors related to your core purpose and strategic goals.

 Not all messages carry the same weight.
 Ask yourself whether their purpose is to inspire, educate, or reinforce.
 Defining their intent will help you to prioritize them.

 Once you’ve inspired your people, explanations about your company’s strategic decisions and the plans for implementing them will have greater impact.
-Whenever possible, educational messages should be delivered through dialogue rather than a top-down mandate.
-Consider targeting educational information to smaller groups that can reach their own conclusions and take ownership of the plans they come up with for carrying out your initiatives.
+Whenever possible, deliver educational messages through dialogue rather than top-down mandates.
+Consider targeting educational information to smaller groups who can reach their own conclusions and take ownership of the plans they make for carrying out your initiatives.